Writer/Surfer

 Pros: High on sustainability, low on price

-Cons: Tight fitting webbing strap, hard to slide on
+Cons: Tight-fitting webbing strap, hard to slide on

-Teva calls their Reflip Flip Flop its most sustainably minded sandal to date, which is an impressive claim from a company with such a strong environmental ethos.
-Both the EVA top sole and EVA outsole are made of 30 percent recycled content and the quick-dry webbing is made from recycled plastic.
-We loved these particular flip flops as a no frills, friendlier-to-the-planet alternative to the leather flip flops on this list as these felt sturdy, could hold up to abuse, and were water friendly.
-A downside was these required some time to break in properly and during that time the webbing strap would rub on the instep of the foot which wasn’t ideal.
-Like most Tevas, at the end of the ReFlips lifecycle, they can also be recycled through Teva’s TevaForever recycling program.
+We love these particular flip flops as a no-frills, friendlier-to-the-planet alternative to the leather flip flops on this list as these felt sturdy, could hold up to abuse, and are water-friendly.
+A downside was these required some time to break in properly, and during that time the webbing strap would rub on the instep of the foot, which wasn’t ideal.
+Like most Tevas, at the end of the ReFlips lifecycle, they can be recycled through Teva’s TevaForever recycling program.
+Though they cost twice as much as the Havaianas Top sandals, our Best Budget pick, the Teva Reflips are much sturdier, and unless you lose them before you wear them out, they will provide a better value than the Havaianas as you’ll have to replace them a lot less.

 Bedrock Cairn Evo Sandal ($115)